chinchalinchin/elara/src/source/02_research/00_palindromes/01_palindromes.rst

     inv( **ᚢ** ⋅ Σ:sub:`σ` ) = "borroworrob"

-Again, the *σ-reduction* eliminates the Delimiters, and the inversion of the *σ-reduction* captures the mirrored relationship between the words, even if the exact Character sequence isn't identical.
+Again, the *σ*-reduction eliminates the Delimiters, and the inversion of the *σ*-reduction captures the mirrored relationship between the words, even if the exact Character sequence isn't identical.

 These examples lead directly to the next, important definition.